 You can use Alexa in the same way as you do at home, and can even control your house from your wrist.
 Other improvements include a variety of notifications as well as access to a wealth of third-party apps.

-Fitness tracking features include heart rate monitoring and multiple exercise options.
-You won’t get a built-in GPS, but the Versa 2 can connect to your smartphone’s GPS for accurate tracking.
+Fitness tracking features include heart rate monitoring and multiple exercise options and a built-in GPS for accurate tracking.

-Furthermore, the Fitbit Premium can bring you personalised coaching and goal guidance if you don’t mind the small monthly fee required to subscribe to the service.
+Furthermore, the Fitbit Premium can bring you personalized coaching and goal guidance if you don’t mind the small monthly fee required to subscribe to the service.

 - Ultra-lightweight design